neuvector/docs/user/pages/05.policy/03.admission/docs.md

 + Image without OS information.
 Matches if the image (registry) scan results in the inability to retrieve OS information.
 + Image registry.
 Matches on specific image registry names.
 Typically used to restrict deployments from certain registries or require deployments only from certain approved registries.
 Often used with other criteria such as namespaces.
 + Image scanned.
 Require that an image be scanned.
 Often used to make sure all images are scanned to ensure that scan based criteria such as high CVEs can be applied to deployments.
++ Image signed.
+Require that an image be signed through the integration of Sigstore/Cosign.
+Image verifiers can be configured in Assets -> Sigstore Verifiers.
++ Image Sigstore Verifiers.
+Require that an image be signed by a specific Sigstore root-of-trust name, as configured in Assets -> Sigstore Verifiers.
 + Labels.
 Require that one or more labels be present in the deployment yaml or image scan results.
 + Modules.
 Requires or excludes certain modules (packages, libraries) from being present in the image as the result of the image (registry) scan.
 + Mount volumes.
 Typically used to prevent certain volumes from being mounted.